domenicozambella/creche/README.md

    * The definable closure in the eq-expansion
    * The algebraic closure in the eq-expansion
    * Elimination of imaginaries
-   * The true story of imaginaries
+   * Immaginaries: the true story
    * Uniform elimination of imaginaries
    * Notes and references
 *  **Invariant sets**